|

 my passage aboard cruise-ships was over.
 I had wished, since my early years of a seaman, to sail on such great white beauties.

 They were not Ladies like the “Queens” or the high-class girlies of the French Line but they did have a soul.
+Would you like to know how I

+know that?
 In the case of the “Sovereign

 of the Seas”, just beside the door giving access to the Radio-Room and located at the end of the hallway, even in the